 Before you can make travel reservations, you must have filled out the online forms in your Harlaxton College account.
 You will book through the Harlaxton online system.
 A deposit is due when you make your reservation, which you must pay by credit card via the online travel booking site.

-Since the deposits are charged in pounds, you should contact your credit card company prior to the booking day so that your card is not blocked for suspicious activity.
+Since the deposits are charged in pounds, you may incur an international currency fee, and you should contact your credit card company prior to the booking day so that your card is not blocked for suspicious activity.
 You may also need to temporarily raise your daily limit if you are planning on registering for several trips.
 Cancellations to your travel bookings can only be made to the same credit card used for the original booking.
 Cancellation deadlines are also online.